 ASH IP invests in digital services firms with a focus on software engineering, data and analytics, and marketing technologies.
 We make control investments in profitable firms generating between $25-$50 million in annual revenue.

-ASH IP acquired Tin Roof Software (TRS) in 2018 for $55 million.
+ASH V1, LLC, an affiliate of ASH IP, acquired Tin Roof Software (TRS) in 2018 for $55 million.
 TRS was Atlanta’s leading outsourced software development company, with blue chip customers including Chick-fil-A, Cox Communications, and Delta.
-ASH IP helped TRS expand and diversify its customer list which helped the company double in size in less than two years.
+ASH V1 helped TRS expand and diversify its customer list which helped the company double in size in less than two years.